Apple iPhone XS, XS Max preorders kick off, some models sell out

 If you were hoping to get your hands on the premium version of Apple's newest high-end iPhone, you may need to wait a while.

-While Apple does leave some clues like shifting estimated shipping times for preorders, it's hard to tell how well devices actually sell, since preorder availability fluctuates based on how many devices the company can pre-produce ahead of their launch.
-About a half hour into preorders opening up Friday, many models appeared still available for for in-store pickup or shipped to customer's homes on launch day.
-In the past, some models of the phone sold out in less than 10 minutes.
+While Apple does leave some clues such as shifting estimated shipping times for preorders, it's hard to tell how well devices actually sell.
+Preorder availability fluctuates based on how many devices the company can pre-produce ahead of their launch.
+About a half hour into preorders opening up Friday, many models still appeared to be available for for in-store pickup or to be shipped to customers' homes on launch day.
+In the past, some iPhone models have sold out in less than 10 minutes.

 The iPhone XS, like last year's iPhone X, will set you back $999 for 64GB of storage, $1,149 for 256GB or $1,349 for 512GB.
 The larger Max costs $1,099 for 64GB, $1,249 for 256GB or $1,449 for 512GB.